-International Day of People with Disability (IDPwD)
+International Day of People with Disability 2020

 International Day of People with Disability (IDPwD) is a United Nations sanctioned day that is celebrated internationally on 3 December.
 It aims to promote public awareness, understanding and acceptance of people with disability.
-It also seeks to increase awareness of gains to be derived from the integration of people with disability in every aspect of political, social, economic and cultural life.

 IDPwD represents a significant opportunity for Australian organisations to share their commitment, campaigns, leadership and stories of empowerment related to inclusion of people with disability in the workforce.

-2. Launch a new policy, plan or initiative
+Launch a new policy, plan or initiative

 What better time to announce a new policy, plan or initiative related to inclusion of people with disability than on IDPwD?
 Take the opportunity to engage your staff, celebrate your organisation’s commitment and leadership, and share the initiative with your customers and stakeholders.

-4. Encourage people to learn
+Encourage your people to learn

 Celebrate extraordinary contributions in leadership by people with disability

-Some amazing and powerful stories, campaigns and events are shared across the globe in recognition of IDPwD.
 Share your contribution, discover new ideas and keep in touch with this important occasion by using #IDPD (global) and #IDPWD (Australia).